AustinMReppert/iced-reference/src/chapter_2.md

 }
 ```

 We create a `current_time` field in our Application's state.
 It is initialized in `new()`.
 To render our state we convert it to a string and put it inside a Text Widget.
-We also create a Button that can update date the current time.
+We also create a Button that can update the current time.
 The Message that our update button generates for on_press is specified by calling `.on_press(Message::UpdateTime)`.
 Notice how the `view()` isolates itself from `update()` logic by passing any necessary context into a Message.
-And in `update()` we check the type of Message and update the `current_time` state if the Message is of the UpdateTime variant.
+In `update()`, we check the type of Message and update the `current_time` state if the Message is of the UpdateTime variant.

 This scenario is the simplest to handle.
-The Button Widget does the heavy lifting for handling events, we only need to tell it what type of message we want.
+The Button Widget does the heavy lifting for handling events, we only need to tell it what type of Message we want.
 Not all events are as simple to handle.

 Consider how you could automatically produce an UpdateTime Message with only new, view, and update.